I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksstreampointerlock.md

 <p><b>KsStreamPointerLock </b>returns either STATUS_SUCCESS, indicating that the stream pointer has been locked, or an appropriate error code.
 STATUS_DEVICE_NOT_READY is the usual error code indicating that the frame could not be locked.
 This error code frequently means that the frame to which <i>StreamPointer</i> was pointing was canceled.</p>

 ## -remarks
 <p>A locked stream pointer guarantees that there is a data frame associated with the stream pointer and that this frame is not canceled as long as the lock is maintained.
 The minidriver should lock a stream pointer before attempting to access the data to which the stream pointer points.</p>

 <p>If the pin that the stream pointer references specifies that DMA scatter/gather mappings should be generated using KSPIN_FLAG_GENERATE_MAPPINGS, AVStream generates the mappings when the stream pointer is locked.</p>

-<p>Also see <a href="NULL">Stream Pointers</a>. </p>

-<p>A locked stream pointer guarantees that there is a data frame associated with the stream pointer and that this frame is not canceled as long as the lock is maintained.
-The minidriver should lock a stream pointer before attempting to access the data to which the stream pointer points.</p>

-<p>If the pin that the stream pointer references specifies that DMA scatter/gather mappings should be generated using KSPIN_FLAG_GENERATE_MAPPINGS, AVStream generates the mappings when the stream pointer is locked.</p>